Writer Profile

 Since the latter half of the 20th century, the decline of traditional events has constantly been viewed as a problem alongside the discourse of the "collapse of community."

-One could also view the reappraisal of traditional events as a fundamental characteristic of modernization.
+One could also view the re-evaluation of traditional events as a fundamental characteristic of modernization.
 For example, the term "reflexive modernity" is sometimes used in sociology.
-While arguments vary by theorist, if we take the position of Anthony Giddens as a representative example, it can be said that tradition is no longer an external social force that dictates norms to us, but has itself become an object of debate and change.
+While arguments vary by theorist, if we take the position of Anthony Giddens as a representative example, it can be said that tradition is no longer an external social force providing us with norms, but has itself become an object of debate and change.

-In reality, however, the normativity of tradition is strong, and bringing about change involves responsibility and time, so not all traditions have been brought to the forefront for review.
-In that respect, the impact of the COVID-19 pandemic was significant.
-This is because the pandemic brought every form of social interaction involving the gathering of people and physical proximity onto the table for discussion without exception.
+In reality, however, the normativity of tradition is strong, and bringing about change involves responsibility and time, so not all traditions have been openly challenged and reviewed.
+In that regard, the impact of the COVID-19 pandemic was significant.
+This is because the pandemic brought every form of social interaction involving gatherings and physical proximity onto the table for discussion without exception.
 Since even traditional events were not treated as sacred sanctuaries, all types of festivals mentioned earlier were exposed to debates over "how they should be" without exception.

-Once it is decided that they are subjects for debate, the points of contention are not limited to physical distance.
-The important thing is that their status as "sacred sanctuaries" was revoked, and it was only natural that all sorts of topics—such as budgets, human rights, gender, and animal welfare—became points of contention.
+Once it is decided that they are subjects for debate, the points of contention extend beyond physical distance.
+What is important is that their status as "sacred sanctuaries" was revoked, making it natural for all sorts of topics—such as budgets, human rights, gender, and animal welfare—to become points of dispute.

 Festivals as a Repertoire

 By the way, while each festival has its own unique methods and prayers, they did not all emerge independently.
 When discussing festivals, we tend to lean toward the internal history of a specific festival.
-However, festivals also have the property of spreading horizontally.
+However, festivals also possess the quality of spreading horizontally.

-Cases where imperial court rituals were transformed into folk events are well known, but even outside of that, it is natural to adopt methods from other cases if they are deemed good.
-In my research, "Sagicho" (Dondo) is an example that spread widely.
-Although not a festival itself, the existence of "Oshi" (low-ranking Shinto priests), who played a major role in the spread of "Ise-ko" (Ise pilgrimage associations), is also interesting.
-Even in modern examples like music festivals, they collectively create a sense of "music festival-ness" by mutually adopting good methods from one another.
+Cases where imperial court rituals transitioned into folk rituals are well known, but even otherwise, it is natural to adopt methods from other cases if they are deemed effective.
+In the author's research, "Sagicho (Dondo)" is an example that spread widely.
+Though not a festival, the existence of "Oshi" (low-ranking Shinto priests), who played a major role in the spread of "Ise-ko" (Ise pilgrimage associations), is also intriguing.
+Even in modern examples like music festivals, they collectively create a sense of "music festival-ness" by mutually adopting good methods.

-Capturing this folk characteristic of imitating and modifying while cross-referencing other examples, I call it a "repertoire for a symbiotic society."
-Festivals also function as a repertoire for creating a space where many people can gather beyond their individual differences in values.
-This includes familiar modules such as "dashi" (floats), "hanabi" (fireworks), and "ennichi" (temple/shrine fairs).
+Capturing this folk characteristic of imitating and modifying while cross-referencing other examples, the author calls this a "repertoire for a symbiotic society."
+Festivals also function as a repertoire for creating spaces where many people can gather beyond individual differences in values.
+This includes familiar modules such as "dashi" (floats), "fireworks," and "ennichi" (temple/shrine fair days).

 Public History

-However, as a researcher, I want to constantly ask what the festival means not just to experts, but to the stakeholders (local residents, enthusiasts, etc.) who are actually involved in that festival.
+However, the author wishes to constantly question the meaning that festivals hold, not just for experts, but for the stakeholders (local residents, enthusiasts, etc.) who are actually involved in those festivals.
 Since festivals inherently possess a character that transcends individual values, how stakeholders position the festival also varies.

 This year, I edited a book titled "Practicing Public History: Weaving Alternative and Polyphonic Histories" (Keio University Press, 2025).
-In the context of festivals, it is vital to go beyond expert criticism and discourse to listen to the polyphonic narratives of "what it actually meant to society" and to depict history accordingly.
+In the context of festivals, it is vital to go beyond expert criticism and descriptions to listen to the polyphonic narratives of "what it actually meant for society" and to depict history accordingly.

-While the disappearance of a festival itself can be a problem, it is a loss to society if the roles and functions that the festival has fulfilled are treated as if they never existed in history.
+While the disappearance of a festival itself can be a problem, it is a loss for society if the roles and functions that the festival has fulfilled are erased from history.